ZakharSydorenko/blog/README.md

 * Rack based;
 * Complete MVC based on Rails engines;
-* Has posts, comments and auth.
+* Has posts, comments, search and auth.

 It has one module: [devise](https://github.com/plataformatec/devise).
 It’s a flexible authentication solution for Rails.